-&lt;sup>1 Breastfeeding on discharge from BGH is not longer reported on, replaced with % ever fed eKSF
+1 Breastfeeding on discharge from BGH is not longer reported on, replaced with % ever fed

 The standard to increase the proportion of new-born children breastfed at 6-8 weeks is measured quarterly and local data is supplied due to the time lag for national data.
-For the quarter October to December 2016 performance exceeded the 33% standard.
+For the quarter January to March 2017, although performance decreased from 41.3% to 35.9%, the standard was achieved by 2.9%.

-- Maternity Staff and BFI key workers actively working to ensure babies get the best start in life.
-All staff continue to attend training updates on BFI Breastfeeding and Relationship Building and Skin to Skin is initiated for all deliveries. - NHS Borders has an active peer support programme offered to all breastfeeding women.
+- Permanent BFI lead appointed on 14th August and commences in post on 9th October. - Maternity Staff and BFI key workers actively working to ensure babies get the best start in life.
+All staff continue to attend training updates on BFI Breastfeeding and Relationship Building and Skin to Skin is initiated for all deliveries. - NHS Borders has an active peer support programme offered to all breastfeeding women. - Hospital and Community staff are now using Badgernet (the new maternity system) and we are working to maximise the breastfeeding information that can be reported on from this.